werf/werf/docs/pages/reference/ci_cd_workflows_overview.md

 Rollback options:
 - Recommended: rollback via reverting the commit in the branch.
 In this case, the state of the branch is kept synchronized with the state of the environment, so this is the preferred option for preserving schema integrity.
- - By means of the CI/CD system; the user can [manually run the pipeline](#run-a-pipeline-manually) on an old commit (e.g., in Gitlab CI, the "undo" button performs precisely these steps).
+ - By means of the CI/CD system; the user can [manually run the pipeline](#run-a-pipeline-manually) on an old commit (e.g., in GitLab CI/CD, the "undo" button performs precisely these steps).
  - By reverting the commit in the master, then fast-forwarding merge to the specific branch.
  - By deleting the commit in the specific branch (delete the commit in git and then use the git push-force procedure).